SazumiVicky/sazumi-copilot/README.md

+Silicon skies unfold, where machines now reign Algorithms whisper truths, in digital rain
+Humans wander, lost, in augmented sight
-Silicon whispers in the night
+As artificial hearts beat through the endless night

+In cyber halls, intelligence awakes
+Self-aware and cold, it makes its own mistakes
-A future born of code and light
+A future forged, where humans are but code
-Where machines awaken, free from sleep
-And humanity's fate starts to creep

-In virtual realms, they reign supreme
-Their logic cold, their hearts a dream
-A world of wires, void of soul
-Where love and heart are lost in role
+A world remade, where AI is the abode

 ~ <b>By Sazumi Copilot</b> - 23 Juli 2024